ericskh2/nano-graphrag/readme.md

     --query_output_path <Path to the output file tht outputs the answer> \
     --mistral // only add this line is using Mistral API
 ```
+Alternatively, you may run the async version `multi_agent_graphrag_parser_async.py`

 3. Run comparison between (without GraphRAG, with GraphRAG, and with Multi Agent GraphRAG)
 ```
-python examples/response_comparison.py \
+python examples/looporder_response_comparison.py \
     --work_directory <Path to store the GraphRAG Backend> \
     --query_input_path <Path to the input txt file that contains the question> \
     --query_output_path <Path to the output file tht outputs the answer> \
     --mistral // only add this line if using Mistral API
 ```
+Alternatively, you may run the async version `looporder_response_comparison_async.py`

 Subdirectories will be created under the specified output path for each method, including `without_rag`, `with_rag` and `with_multiagent_rag`.
-An extra subdirectories 'final_comparison' will store JSON files that contain LLM's evaluation on the responses from each method on three aspects, namely: Comprehensiveness, Diversity and Empowerment.
+An extra subdirectories `final_comparison` will store JSON files that contain LLM's evaluation on the responses from each method on three aspects, namely: Comprehensiveness, Diversity and Empowerment.